hpca01/GIOS/Threads and Concurrency Review.md

 - Also known as mutual exclusion principle
 - Threads **without** a critical section can execute whatever they want to.
 - Critical section is usually set up in place to prevent any undefined behavior from occurring, eg data races
+- It is important to note that the lock does not guarantee a deterministic behavior to picking which of the waiting threads gets to lock next.

 #### Conditional Variables

+- Should be used in conjunction with mutex
+- Flow
+  - Section of code acquires lock, and then initiates a wait on a conditional variable, going to sleep
+    - When waiting, it releases the lock
+  - A different thread with a different section of code acquires lock and then **signals** the condition variable.
+    - Upon signaling, the thread is awake again and tries to reacquire the lock
+    - Once lock is obtained it continues its execution path.
+- It is important to note that the condition variable does not guarantee which of the woken up threads will get to lock first.
+- It is also possible to use **broadcast** vs **signal**, but it might not always be useful as after waking up all threads, only 1 of them can actually get a lock.

 #### How to support threads?